Integration Testing Guide⚓

 Test Application Configuration⚓

-Located in src/integrationTest/resources/application-test.yml
+Located in src/integrationTest/resources/application-test.yml:

 - Configures logging levels for test visibility